WisnuMulya/Disaster-Response/README.md

   hyperparameters, with the beset parameter of `clf__estimator__n_estimators==200`.

   Both models trained are not included in this repo due to the too big of a file size.
-You need to run the run the ML pipeline as instructed above to obtain it and utilize it in the web app.
+You need to run the ML pipeline as instructed above to obtain it and utilize it in the web app.

 ## File Description ##
 * The ETL pipeline and the database are under the `data` directory.